 Asle Nilsen (born 1958.
 Asker, Norway)

-Based in Oslo, Asle Nilsen is the artistic leader in Verdensteatret.
-He is involved in all artistic aspects of the projects in the group and has participated in all the productions of Verdensteatret since 1986.
+Asle Nilsen is the artistic leader in Verdensteatret and he is involved in all artistic aspects of the projects in the group and has participated in all the productions of Verdensteatret since 1986.

 Piotr Pajchel (born 1979.
 Warsaw, Poland)

 Piotr Pajchel is a video based visual artist who graduated from The Academy of Fine Arts in Oslo.
 Piotr’s work with real-time video is used in installations, performances and live jams.
 He has participated in many exhibitions national and international since 2001.
-Responsible for the video work in Verdensteatret since 2003 and member of the artistic board since 2007.
+He is responsible for the video work in Verdensteatret since 2003 and is a member of the artistic board since 2007.

 Piotr Pajchel has participated in the following productions: Concert for Greenland (2004), The Telling Orchestra (2006), LOUDER (2007), And All the Questionmarks Started to Sing (2010), Bridge over Mud (2014) and HANNAH (2017)

 Eirik Blekesaune (born 1980.
 Trondheim, Norway)

 Eirik Blekesaune works in the intersection between art and technological development.
 In the work with Verdensteatret his focus is on intermedial artistic expression and multidisciplinary collective processes.
 He works with music, sound, robotics/electronics and software development.
 Through his work he is trying to understand how we communicate across artistic disciplines, and how you can from this understanding facilitate for the artists involved in the process.
 The aim is moving towards a non-hierarchical collective structure, with equal emphasis on all medias involved.
 He has also taught courses and workshop within art and technology within sound, music, electronics and computer programming at Norwegian University for Science and Technology (NTNU) and NOTAM (Oslo) and BEK (Bergen).
 Eirik has been member of the artistic board since 2012.